kiali/kiali.io/content/en/docs/Installation/installation-guide/install-with-helm.md

 The `kiali-operator` Helm Chart mirrors all settings of the Kiali CR as chart values that you can configure using regular `--set` flags.
-For example, the Kiali CR has a `spec.namespace` setting which you can configure in the `kiali-operator` Helm Chart by passing the `--set cr.namespace` flag as shown in the previous `helm install` example.
+For example, the Kiali CR has a `spec.server.web_root` setting which you can configure in the `kiali-operator` Helm Chart by passing `--set cr.spec.server.web_root=/your-path` to the `helm install` command.

 For more information about the Kiali CR, see the [Creating and updating the Kiali CR page]({{< ref creating-updating-kiali-cr >}}).